South Atlantic Anomaly

 Magnetic field intensity at Earth's surface in 2014 (top) and 2025 (bottom), as measured by ESA's SWARM spacecraft.
 The SAA has strengthened and expanded since 2014.

 The South Atlantic Anomaly (SAA) is an area where Earth's inner Van Allen radiation belt comes closest to Earth's surface, dipping down to an altitude of 200 km.
 This leads to an increased flux of energetic particles in this region and exposes orbiting satellites (including the ISS) to higher-than-usual levels of ionizing radiation.

-The effect is caused by the non-concentricity of Earth with its magnetic dipole and has been observed to be increasing in intensity recently.
+The effect is caused by the non-concentricity of Earth with its magnetic dipole.
 The SAA is the near-Earth region where Earth's magnetic field is weakest relative to an idealized Earth-centered dipole field.

 Definition

 The area of the SAA is confined by the intensity of Earth's magnetic field at less than 32,000 nanotesla at sea level, which corresponds to the dipolar magnetic field at ionospheric altitudes.
 However, the field itself varies in intensity as a gradient.